AtomChongun/GAME-FeedForFish/README.md

 -This game can Show you score and hight score.

--This game can new game by click
+-This game can new game

 -This game have a limitrd time.
 # Installtion